Sorry, your browser doesn't support Java(tm).

 I'm re-building the sponsons of my Merc 2.4EFI modified tunnel boat, and my current deadrise angle is 15 degrees.
 Should I increase this deadrise angle?

 Answer: Whether you do increase or not is up to you, but I can tell you what the performance result of the change will be.
 A higher deadrise angle will give better performance in rough waters, but a lower deadrise angle is more hydrodynamically efficient and thus can generate better acceleration and a faster top speed.
 The effect is complex, since the more efficient hydrodynamic lift also means less wetted length, changing sponson aspect ratio.
 The difference in going from a 15 degree deadrise to a 10 degree deadrise angle on conventional sponsons is a hydrodynamic (sponson) lift coefficient increase of 65%.
 This can translate into big performance improvements, even as much as +10 mph in the "over 100 mph" range.
-You've got to be prepared to accept the stability and handling degredation that will come with the changes, however.
+You've got to be prepared to accept the stability and handling degradation that will come with the changes, however.
 The TBDP, Version 7 does a great job of analyzing the combined impact of changes like these.

 Back to Top